marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 For me, the main disadvantage of audit log on application level is that it is on application-level ;-) Naturally, it will not log the changes made directly from the database level.
 Realistically, developers from time to time do some database changes, data migrations.
-After such manual changes, we have no information in our audit log.
+After such `manual changes`, we have no information in our audit log.

 The second disadvantage is less technical, more philosophical.
 For me, the audit log should be immutable.
 If we use `hibernate-envers` and we change the table name, we need to write a migration script for the main table and audit the log table.
-This can break some compliance rules.
+This also can break some compliance rules.

 # Audit log on database level
 In the book [The art of PostgreSQL](https://theartofpostgresql.com/) we can find a recommendation on how to create an audit log on the database level.